Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2023 6 3 %}}
+Apply patch for CVE-2023-33285 in all supported 5.15.9 and 6.2.4 versions.
+Update Qt 5.15.9 series with QtWebEngine / QtScript 5.15.14.
+Update Qt 6.5 series to 6.5.1.
+Update OpenSSL to 3.0.9 / 1.1.1u.
+All builds what uses OpenSSL are rebuilt.
+Update MariaDB Connector C to 3.3.5 / 3.1.21.
+All builds what uses MariaDB Connector C are rebuilt.

+(Actually there was planned update on {{% date 2023 5 31 %}}.
+The update is cancelled because of OSDN service instability and publish of patch of CVE-2023-33285)

 ### {{% date 2023 5 22 %}}
 Apply patch for CVE-2023-32762 and CVE-2023-32763 in all supported 5.15.9 and 6.2.4 versions.
 Apply patch in 5.15.9 macOS version for mapbox-gl-native build issue.